Introduction

 Each team needs a dedicated space to share knowledge in a professional setting.
 Whether the team works from home or checks in at the office twice a week, there needs to be a space that facilitates healthy discussions.
 As things stand, teams require the following spaces for internal knowledge sharing.

-• Socializing and Casual Conversations: Remote environments often block-off avenues for social connections.
+Remote environments often block avenues for social connections.
 Getting to know each other only via work communication can be tough.
 Hence, building spaces for casual banter and social conversations are quite important for the teams to bond together.
 This not only improves interpersonal communication but also offers a respite from social isolation.
 In a remote team, this can be best achieved by offering teams casual conversation channels.
-It could be anything from a post-work debrief session to a weekly virtual team-building meet.
+It could be anything from a post-work debrief session to a weekly virtual team-building meeting.

 ProofHub is one such tool that offers real-time, as well as, asynchronous collaboration for remote teams.
 May it be working on real-time documents or discussing ideas over a chat, it works both ways.
 Teams that are looking to boost the quality of internal knowledge sharing can fruitfully use ProofHub for all kinds of communication activities.

 Best part?
 It supports everything from file attachments to video files for compiling shared knowledge.
-Teams can also build project Wikis for standardizing how the knowledge is shared.
+Teams can also build project Wikis to standardize how the knowledge is shared.

-• Open Spaces for Casual Seating: If your employees find it easy to talk to each other at the office, you’re already doing good in the information sharing department.
+If your employees find it easy to talk to each other at the office, you’re already doing good in the information-sharing department.
 The next step is to offer open spaces preferably with some casual seating where employees can hold ‘watercooler’ conversations.
 Casual conversations at the office are a great way to build an open environment for knowledge sharing.
 Promote it by offering a delectable space for casual office chatter and introducing friendly policies.

 It’s easier and more effective to show the way by actions than words.
 While building a culture of knowledge sharing, it’s important to remember that your employees are more susceptible to actionable examples.
 These could be anything from the leadership taking honest initiatives to share useful information in company portals or positively affirming employees who do.
 Measures as simple as sharing a Forbes article that you found educational or a PPT on how you overcame challenges in a recent project can go a long way in igniting the spark.